- Appellate & Constitutional

 - Representing a group of financial institution defendants in the Fourth Circuit and the North Carolina Court of Appeals against a class of borrowers bringing claims under the North Carolina Consumer Finance Act and other usury-related claims.
-The federal appeal presents a jurisdictional question involving the scope of the Federal Deposit Insurance Act’s complete preemption of state-law usury claims; the state appeal involves the scope of the Federal Arbitration Act’s preemption of state law after AT&T Mobility LLC v.
-Concepcion, 563 U.S. ___, 131 S. Ct.
+The federal appeal present a jurisdictional question involve the scope of the Federal Deposit Insurance Act’s complete preemption of state-law usury claims; the state appeal involves the scope of the Federal Arbitration Act’s preemption of state law after AT&T Mobility LLC v.
+Concepcion, 563 U.S. ____ 131 S. Ct.
 1740 (2011).

 - Representing a global petrochemical and specialty chemical company in complex commercial disputes before the Second Circuit and the Seventh Circuit.

 - Representing amicus curiae Professor Erwin Chemerinsky before the U.S. Supreme Court in Crawford v.
 Marion County Election Board, Nos.
 07-21, 07-25 (U.S.), a case involving a challenge to Indiana’s voter identification law.